Clock Tower (SNES)

 The Cut Room

-Sometimes, Jennifer might find a corpse inside a closet in the Trophy Room.
+Sometimes, Jennifer might find a corpse inside a locker in the Trophy Room.
 There are two more pictures that go unused, showing the corpse coming back to life.
-In the Windows 95 and PlayStation versions, this zombie was put back in as a new enemy that chases you around until you put her to rest with the also-originally-unused green dagger, and thus obtaining the cage key off the body instead of finding it laying around.
+In the PlayStation and WonderSwan versions, this zombie was put back in as a new enemy that chases you around until you put her to rest with the also-originally-unused green dagger, and thus obtaining the cage key off the body instead of finding it laying around.

-If you use the Pro Action Replay code 7FCF3D2E and go into any room (preferably a small one) you can get into the clock tower's machine room and walk around freely.
+If you use the Pro Action Replay (PAR) code 7FCF3D2E and go into any room (preferably a small one), you can get into the clock tower's machine room and walk around freely.